hack-a-chain-software/bazk/packages/provisioning/Readme.md

 sh update.sh
 ```

-Within the app you can execute [basic bazk commands](../../README.md)
+After you initialize the bazk app, you will be directed into the gramine console.
+Enter the **/dist** folder, and now you can [execute any command available](../../README.md)

 ## Additional Information